author

 About the author

-Frederick Somner Merryweather was a British author and journalist active in the 19th century.
-He is best known for Bibliomania in the Middle Ages (1849), a book that explores medieval book culture and the passions of collectors, scribes, and readers.
+F. Somner Merryweather, short for Frederick Somner Merryweather, was a British author active in the 19th century.
+He is most closely associated with Bibliomania in the Middle Ages (1849), a book that explores book collectors, scribes, monastic libraries, and the love of manuscripts in medieval Britain.

-Other works linked to him include Dies Dominicae (1849), Glimmerings in the Dark (1850), Lives and Anecdotes of Misers (1850), and Half a Century of Kingston History (1887).
-Some catalog and reader sources also describe him as a newspaper editor, though basic biographical details are not always consistent across sources.
+Sources found during research also describe him as a newspaper editor and a writer of general literature.
+Other works linked to him include Dies Dominicae (1849), Glimmerings in the Dark; or, Lights and Shadows of the Olden Time (1850), Lives and Anecdotes of Misers (1850), and Half a Century of Kingston History (1887).